 Many parents of students with learning differences feel isolated and frustrated by the lack of clear guidance they receive and the sheer volume of information available online.
 To minimize these challenges, Hillside School presents our speaker series, HillTOPICS, open to all who are interested in learning about, discussing, and sharing their experiences about learning differences.

-Presenter: Cindy Goldrich, Ed.
-M., ADHD-CCSP is a certified ADHD Coach and Parenting Specialist.
-She gives parents a unique understanding of ADHD, Executive Functioning, and their impact on children’s behavior and performance.
+Cindy Goldrich, Ed.
+M., ADHD-CCSP is a Parenting Specialist and a certified ADHD/Executive Function Coach.
+She gives parents a unique understanding of ADHD, Executive Functioning, Learning Challenges, and their impact on children’s behavior and performance.
 Cindy provides tools, strategies, and resources to build on children’s innate strengths and potential while reducing the chaos, stress and challenging behaviors that often exist.
-In addition, she consults in schools and conducts Training workshops nationwide for Teachers and Mental Health Professionals.
-Author: 8 Keys to Parenting Children with ADHD, and ADHD, Executive Function, & Behavioral Challenges in the Classroom: Managing the Impact on Learning, Motivation, and Stress.
+She is the author of 8 Keys to Parenting Children with ADHD.

 Presenter: Debbie Campbell

 Debbie has worked in elementary classrooms and as an adjunct professor at both Denver University’s Teacher Education Program and University of Northern Colorado’s Center for Urban Teacher Education.
 She now owns and operates Effective Technology for Learning, LLC and serves as a technology consultant and trainer.